 For the best results, keeping Red Neon Blue Eye Rainbowfish in groups of at least eight individuals is recommended, ideally more.
 This is because the fish become less nervous in larger groups and display their most natural-looking behaviours, such as male competition for female attention.
 Therefore, adult Dwarf Shrimp and other invertebrates make the ideal tankmates for these fish.

 Red Neon Blue Eye Rainbowfish require a densely planted aquarium with floating plants and driftwood roots or branches to diffuse the light and create a more natural habitat.
-This will bring out the vibrant reddish-orange colouration on their bodies, and they have a light blue stripe down their back as well as blue rings around their eyes.
-In addition, their fins have widely scattered black spots and the tips of their caudal fin lobes, and the upper edge of pectoral fins have prominent white-to-yellow markings, making them a truly unique and stunning addition to any aquarium.
+This will bring out the vibrant reddish-orange colouration on their bodies, the blue stripe down their back, and the blue rings around their eyes.
+The widely scattered black spots on their fins, the tips of their caudal fin lobes, and the upper edge of their pectoral fins also have prominent white-to-yellow markings, making them a truly unique and stunning addition to any aquarium.

 |Scientific Name||Pseudomugil luminatus|

 |TDS||36 - 215|

 |℃||17 - 26|

 Red Neon Blue Eye Rainbowfish are an endemic species only found in a very limited geographic range near Timika, the capital of Mimika Regency in Papua, Indonesia, making them a rare and unique addition to any aquarium.
 These fish thrive in the murky, slow-flowing waters of swamp habitats, which are characterized by dense submerged vegetation.

 Red Neon Blue Eye Rainbowfish are a fascinating egg-laying species that exhibit no parental care, making it crucial to take special care when breeding them.
 The fish will consume their own eggs and fry if given an opportunity, so you must take measures to ensure their survival.